 How to make a complaint

-If the inspection identifies hazards, the Council has a duty to take action to ensure the necessary improvements are carried out by the landlord.
+If the inspection identifies hazards, we have a duty to take action to ensure the necessary improvements are carried out by the landlord.
 This also includes housing associations or where you rent a room in shared house.
-Our leaflet ‘Private rented property - dealing with repairs’ explains the procedure further.
+Download our leaflet for an explanation of the procedure:

 Environmental Health Technical Support team